pepesync/dev-docs/docs/build-on-linea/tooling/automation/hal-stream.md

 # Hal Stream

 As a Web3 developer, manual monitoring of on-chain activities can be a complex and time-consuming task.
 Integrating real-time blockchain data into existing tools or platforms often requires custom infrastructure.
-Hal Stream is a no-code tool that delivers real-time data streaming from the Linea blockchain, automating the process of tracking and filtering blockchain events and exposing it in a standard way.
+Hal Stream is a no-code tool that delivers real-time data streaming from the PepeSync blockchain, automating the process of tracking and filtering blockchain events and exposing it in a standard way.

 ## Key Features